National Defense Act of 1920: Enhanced National Guard and Reserve role

 The 1920 Act strengthened the National Guard and Organized Reserve in several ways.
 First, it directed that the Chief of the Militia Bureau be a National Guard officer as a way to better coordinate activities between the Army General Staff and the National Guard.
 Second, it permitted National Guard officers to serve on the Army's General Staff, enhancing their training opportunities and experience, and increasing the exposure of regular Army officers to the National Guard.
 Third, it required that the Army Staff create joint committees of Guard, Reserve and Regular Army officers when considering actions that would affect the Guard and Reserve, thus giving the Guard and Reserve input into plans and policies that could affect them.

-The Regular Army Reserve, the most direct reserve force supplementing the Regular Army, was abolished by the National Defense Act of 1920, but was revived in 1938.
+The Regular Army Reserve (RAR), the most direct reserve force supplementing the Regular Army since an act of Congress on August 24, 1912, was continued in the National Defense Act of 1916 and abolished by the National Defense Act of 1920, but was revived by Congress in 1938.
+Members were required to be honorably discharged Regular Army soldiers who were unmarried, not over thirty-six years of age, and who could pass a physical examination.
+Enlistees received $24.00 a year, paid quarterly, if they reported their most recent address to their corps area commander for mobilization purposes.
+Service in the RAR did not confer any right towards retirement, retired pay, longevity pay, or reenlistment allowance, however, if RAR members reported for service during a national emergency, they would receive $3.00 for each month they had spent in the RAR, up to $150.00, in addition to having the same pay and allowances as men in the Regular Army of equivalent grade and length of service.
+The original goal was to enlist 75,000 men by 30 June 1942, but it was modified on 14 January 1939 to achieve that number as soon as possible.
+All RAR soldiers were ordered to active duty on 15 February 1941, and all enlistments in the RAR were suspended on 28 March 1941.